MohamedElgeddawy/SuperheroApi/README.md

 ## Superhero API

 This API allows you to manage superheroes and their favorite status.
-It provides endpoints to search for superheroes, add them to favorites, and retrieve the list of favorite superheroes.
+It provides endpoints to search for superheroes, add them to favorites, retrieve the list of favorite superheroes, and delete a favorite superhero by name.

 ### Endpoints